lamberta/devkit-doc/api/ui/view.md

 ### style.r
 1. `{number} = 0`

-The rotation of a view in radins.
+The rotation of a view in radians.

 ### style.visible
 1. `{boolean} = true`